In the Rehabilitation, Reintegration & Recovery space

 These manic episodes involve elevated mood, increased energy, and impulsivity, often accompanied by symptoms like inflated self-esteem and reduced need for sleep.

 Depressive episodes may also occur, alternating with manic episodes, significantly impacting daily functioning and relationships.
+A combination of bipolar disorder medications and therapy is often recommended.

 Bipolar II Disorder involves recurring episodes of hypomania and depression.
 Hypomanic episodes are milder than manic episodes, yet they still feature heightened mood, boosted energy levels, and impulsivity.